This post covers the nitty gritty of why Korean gyms are awful and how you too can experience them.

 - Showers that would be a bit too on the nose for Alcatraz.

 Yes, I’m sure the gym culture in Kabul isn’t what it once was, but they probably don’t charge 100 dollars a month and blast off-brand K-pop at full volume.
-I still stand by my statement that Korean gyms are the worst.
+I stand by my statement that Korean gyms are the worst.

 Why should I join a gym in Korea if they’re so terrible?

 Because it’s still the best way to stay healthy in a country where drinking is considered an activity.
 You can’t buy health, and it has a huge impact on every aspect of your life.